Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-scripts.md

 };
 ```

-Now you have setup authentication script for successful journey.
+Now you have setup authentication script for the happy path.
 If a user belongs to group `admin` or `manager`, he needs to login with both `Username and Password` and `TOTP` authentication.
 Other users who don't belong to any group, and the users who belong to `developer` group will be prompted only with `username and password` authentication.

 **7. Redirect to error page on login failure***